Skip to content

 Trembling in dogs due to fear and stress

-Measures for anxiety or stress:
+Measures to take in case of anxiety or stress:

-• Avoid noisy or stressful environments.
+• Avoid loud or stressful environments.

 • Offer him a place to retreat to where he feels safe.